What is stress?

 Anxiety is a feeling of unease, worry or dread that can happen either as a result of stress or without any obvious trigger.

-Anxiety can persist even after a stressor has passed, and it can become a chronic condition.
+- Anxiety can persist even after the situation causing stress has passed, and it can become a chronic condition.

 - Anxiety may lead to your feelings snowballing into immense fear about things that are unlikely to happen.